Grade 7 Course Selection Guide

 Art 7

-The seventh grade visual arts course provides students with the opportunity to manipulate a variety of mediums through hands-on learning experiences.
+The seventh-grade visual arts course provides students with the opportunity to manipulate a variety of mediums through hands-on learning experiences.
 Students will create works of art that explore color theory, the illusion of space and surreal vs. real drawing.
 Students will be exposed to a wide variety of artists including but not limited to Yayoi Kusama, Meret Oppenheim, Thomas Benton and Andrew Wyeth.

 Computers 7